Jump to Section

 exec sp_updatestats

-For those wishing to understand the intricacies of index rebuilding and reorganizing, the official Microsoft Documentation is a treasure trove of information.
+If you wish to understand the intricacies of index rebuilding and reorganizing, the official Microsoft Documentation is a treasure trove of information.

-Access the complete source code for this post on GitHub.
+You can access the complete source code for this post on GitHub.